1972 in video games

 1972 marked an important landmark in the history of the video game industry with the releases of Pong and the Odyssey home console.
-The profile of electronic games rose substantially and companies began exploring the distribution of video games on a larger scale.
-Important mainframe computer games were created in this period which became the basis for early microcomputer games.
+The profile of electronic games rose substantially as companies began exploring the creation and distribution of video games on a larger scale.
+Several important mainframe computer games were created in this period, some of which became the basis for early microcomputer games.